Hcmwebs/github-user-search/README.md

 ### Continued development

--Frontend development with React and soon to start with MERN stack for Full Stack Development.
+- Frontend development with React and soon to start with MERN stack for Full Stack Development.

 ### Useful resources